Progress Report January 2022

 AMD had a longstanding issue with Transform Feedback in both their official Windows and Linux drivers, causing rendering issues in countless games.
 While this was recently solved in the Linux AMDVLK drivers, AMD Windows drivers still need to be told which Execution Mode will be in use next.

-Explicitly stating to use Xfb Execution Mode before starting to use Transform Feedback solves all issues related to it on AMD Windows Vulkan drivers, not only benefiting Pokémon Legends: Arceus, but also games like Xenoblade Chronicles 2, Xenoblade Chronicles Definitive Edition, Hellblade: Senua's Sacrifice, Donkey Kong Country: Tropical Freeze, POKKÉN TOURNAMENT DX, and many many others.
+Execution Mode before starting to use Transform Feedback solves all issues related to it on AMD Windows Vulkan drivers, not only benefiting Pokémon Legends: Arceus, but also games like Xenoblade Chronicles 2, Xenoblade Chronicles Definitive Edition, Hellblade: Senua's Sacrifice, Donkey Kong Country: Tropical Freeze, POKKÉN TOURNAMENT DX, and many many others.

 Pokémon Legends: Arceus